canuto/consulting-directory-norway/README.md

 npm run uploadscreenshots
 ```

-This mau also take some time - refill your cup ☕️.
+This may also take some time - refill your cup ☕️.

 ## UI Customization